Gaarv/kadenze-dl/README.md

 Notes
 ---
-You must be enrolled in the course for which you want to download related videos.
+You must be enrolled in the course for which you want to download related videos as they need to appear in your account.

 Please be fair to Kadenze and keep the videos for offline and personal use only, do not redistribute them